kjregan120/Stream-Replay/README.md

 # Stream Replay (YouTube Watch Logger)

 **Stream Replay** is a Chrome/Edge extension that logs YouTube videos and Shorts as you watch them.
-It captures detailed metadata (via the YouTube Data API v3) and stores it locally in a structured format (JSON/CSV).
+It captures detailed metadata (via the YouTube Data API v3) and stores it locally in a structured format (JSON).
 This makes the logs LLM-friendly for downstream analysis like summarization, embeddings, classification, and trend detection.
+I built this to monitor what my children watch, as I don't have the time to watch or re-watch what they are doing, so I built this to allow me to monitor and if and when necessary modify the personalization to remove or down vote videos I deem inappropriate.

 ---